Kyle Rittenhouse's homicide trial for Kenosha shootings opens with jury selection | NewsChannel 3-12

 The trial stems from Rittenhouse’s actions in the wake of protests related to the police shooting of Jacob Blake in August 2020, which left Blake paralyzed.

-After a day of unrest in Kenosha, Rittenhouse took an AR-15-style rifle and traveled to the city from his home in Antioch, Illinois.
-On the night of August 25, he clashed with people gathered near a car dealership and fatally shot Rosenbaum, according to a criminal complaint.
+After a day of unrest in Kenosha, Rittenhouse traveled to the city from his home in Antioch, Illinois.
+On the night of August 25, armed with an AR-15-style rifle, he clashed with people gathered near a car dealership and fatally shot Rosenbaum, according to a criminal complaint.
 Others at the scene pursued Rittenhouse, 17 at the time, who then fatally shot Huber and wounded Grosskreutz, the complaint states.

 The teenager rapidly became a polarizing figure in the country’s pitched partisan battles during last summer’s Black Lives Matter protests, which led to instances of violence in Minneapolis, Atlanta, Philadelphia and elsewhere.
 Rittenhouse’s presence in Kenosha was also part of what experts warned is a rise in amateur armed paramilitary groups at protests nationwide.

-Note: Correction: An earlier version of this story misstated the timeline of when Rittenhouse possessed the firearm.
-The Lake County State Attorney’s Office has said there is no evidence he possessed the weapon in Illinois.